Stem Cell Transplant for Multiple Myeloma and bone cancer

 About Multiple Myeloma

 Each patient’s needs are unique, and all options should be weighed carefully.
 Conventional therapies rarely cure cancer completely, so many patients end up having multiple treatment protocols during the overall course of their illness.
 Stem cell therapy is not appropriate in all cases.
-It might not be a good option for some patients due to several factors, including multiple commodities, advanced stage of cancer, advanced age or other physical limitations.
+It might not be a good option for some patients due to several factors, including multiple commodities, an advanced stage of cancer, advanced age, or other physical limitations.

 Care for your Cancer During Covid-19

 COVID-19 or “coronavirus disease 2019.”
 It is an infection caused by the SARS-CoV-2 virus.
 This virus first appeared in 2018 and has since spread rapidly worldwide.
-Vaccinating for Covid helps lower the risk of severe illness; oncologists recommend getting the COVID-19 vaccination for anyone with active cancer or a history of cancer.
+Vaccinating for COVID-19 helps lower the risk of severe illness; oncologists recommend getting the COVID-19 vaccination for anyone with active cancer or a history of cancer.

 Early Detection, Diagnosis, and Staging